 Prof Jalesh Panicker

 Prof Panicker qualified in 1996 and subsequently trained in both general medicine and neurology.
 He became involved in the management of patients with neurogenic bladder dysfunction early in his career when setting up a neurorehabilitation service.
-He maintains an academic and clinical interest in uro-neurology and pelvic neurology and his primary interest is in understanding the neural control of the lower urinary tract, and the neurological basis for bladder and sexual dysfunction following inflammatory, degenerative and traumatic disorders of the nervous system and their management.
+He maintains an academic and clinical interest in Uro-Neurology and pelvic neurology and his primary interest is in understanding the neural control of the lower urinary tract, and the neurological basis for bladder and sexual dysfunction following inflammatory, degenerative and traumatic disorders of the nervous system and their management.

 In his dedicated uro-neurology clinics, he sees patients across a wide range of neurological disorders that include multiple sclerosis and related inflammatory disorders, dementias, Parkinson’s disease and Parkinson's plus syndromes, spinal cord tumour and traumatic disorders such as cauda equina syndrome.
-A growing number of patients with unexplained bladder, sexual and bowel dysfunction are being referred for evaluating a possible neurological cause, and he leads a dedicated pelvic neurology service that includes pelvic neurophysiology testing evaluating the afferent and efferent sacral somatic innervation, urodynamics testing and close links with neuroradiology.
+A growing number of patients with unexplained bladder, sexual and bowel dysfunction are being referred for evaluating a possible neurological cause, and he leads a dedicated pelvic neurology service that includes pelvic neurophysiology testing evaluating the afferent and efferent sacral somatic innervation, urodynamics testing and has close links with neuroradiology.
 The department runs a dedicated service for young women presenting with unexplained urinary retention, many of whom ultimately are found to have a primary disorder of sphincter relaxation (Fowler’s syndrome).

 Prof Panicker is involved in the training of health care professionals from the United Kingdom and overseas across different specialities.
 He is involved in the running of MSc courses and PhD supervision at UCL, and his clinical research is supported by external grants.
-He has edited two books, and published more than 150 peer-reviewed articles and 35 book chapters.
+He has edited two books, and published more than 200 peer-reviewed articles and 35 book chapters.